Building a Solder Fume Extractor

 Building this is fairly straightfoward.
 There are very less instructions that you need to follow but here are some important ones

-- The screws stick out a little bit, I don't mind it personally but it's upto you if you decide to get smaller ones or cut the ends off
+The screws stick out a little bit, I don't mind it personally but it's upto you if you decide to get smaller ones or grind the ends off

 Voila!